nextcloud/helm/charts/nextcloud/README.md

 [More information about Nextcloud logging](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/logging_configuration.html)

 ### Viewing the logs
-To view logs after changing the logging behavior, you can exec into the kubernetes pod, or copy them to your local machine.
+To view logs after changing the logging behavior, you can exec into the Kubernetes pod, or copy them to your local machine.

 **Exec into the kubernetes pod:**
 `kubectl exec --stdin --tty nextcloud-pod-name-random-chars -- /bin/bash`